redoste/redoste.xyz/content/about/index.md

 Hello 👋 !

+I'm *redoste* (any pronouns),

-I'm *redoste*, a bored french high schooler interested in information security, opensource software and all this weird stuff.
+a bored french student interested in information security, opensource software and all this weird stuff.

 # Contact